livMatS/dtool-lookup-server-notification-plugin/README.rst

 provides a web API for registering datasets' metadata and provides functionality to lookup, list and search for datasets.

-This plugin enables the dtool-lookup-server to listen to elastic search notifications for the registration and deregistration of datasets.
+This plugin enables the dtool-lookup-server to listen to notifications for the registration and deregistration of datasets.